mahidaparth7/node-deploy/README.md

 - appDirectory: Set Folder path in which you want to setup app
 - appName: App name Which will be created in appDirectory for project
 - appIdentifier: App Id for pm2 server
+- entryFile: Server file of project with extension. for eg: app.js or server.js)

 **For Git Setup {Fields inside git key}**
 - url: project git repo url